What is a Promotional Mix?

 - Website: Developing a website can be free, or nearly free, from an online template (and we recommend using a WordPress template, so you can update it yourself) or be a substantial investment.
 It will cost less if you can write it yourself and supply the photography, but if you aren’t good at it, it’s always better to invest in a professional.
 To save money, put some really clear thought into what you want first – text and photos, on each page of the site. ($5000 – $50,000).

-- E-Newsletters: Free templates can be set up using Campaign Monitor or MailChimp or any number of online e-newsletter programs. ($0 – $2000 for a template and then pulling content together, depending on whether you do it yourself, or get professionals to handle it).
+- E-Newsletters: Free templates can be set up a platform such as MailChimp or any number of online e-newsletter programs. ($0 – $2000 for a template and then pulling content together, depending on whether you do it yourself, or get professionals to handle it).

-- Social Media Profiles: Choose the social media platforms that will work best for you, such as Facebook, Twitter, Instagram, Pinterest, and LinkedIn, and ensure that they are all pointing to your business, and customized with logo, photo, and information.
+- Social Media Profiles: Choose the social media platforms that will work best for you, such as Facebook, Twitter, Instagram, Pinterest, and LinkedIn, and ensure that they are all branded to your business, and customized with logo, photo, and information.
 There is zero cost to doing so (assuming you do it yourself), and if you’re not sure of their function and setup, simply watch some how-to videos on YouTube.
+Be sure to get consistent “handles” so that they match wherever possible, i.e. @yourbusiness on all platforms.

-- Write a Blog: Writing a blog is free if you do it yourself (or $100 – $1000/each if professionals do it, depending on length and level of technical content) and easy to do once you have a WordPress website.
+- Write a Blog: Writing a blog is free if you do it yourself (or $100 – $1000/each if professionals do it, depending on length and level of technical content) and easy to do with blog-enabled website like WordPress.
 Creating a blog helps you keep your website content fresh.
 If you use an SEO plugin that comes with WordPress, you can add descriptions to your content, and headings, so that the content helps your site rank for whatever subjects you’re blogging about.
 Try to keep the blog content relevant to your business, and if you need ideas for blogs, search online for free keyword planning tools.

 - Classified Ads: Whether online or in a newspaper, classified ads are inexpensive and quite targeted.
 People searching for specific items can locate your ad by category, and it’s a great way to sell one-off or even ongoing inventory of various products. ($ 0 – 25/each)